yaya2devops/bachelor-guide/docs/pfa/print.md

-## When You Are Done Reporting
+# When You Are Done

 There will come a time when your report comes to an end.
 You may also decide that it is now the time for just that.

 At that exact point, you'll have to print it.